rybakit/msgpack.php/README.md

 ```

 If the packed data is received in chunks (e.g. when reading from a stream), use the `tryUnpack`
-method, which will try unpack data and return an array of unpacked data instead of throwing a `InsufficientDataException`:
+method, which will try to unpack data and return an array of unpacked data instead of throwing a `InsufficientDataException`:

 ```php
 $unpacker->append($chunk1);